JonPSmith/TestSupportSchema/README.md

 ## What does EnsureClean remove?

-It is pretty comprehensive in what it removes. i.e. indexes, foreign key constraints, tables, sequences, views, functions, aggegates, procs, types, schema names.
+It is pretty comprehensive in what it removes. i.e. indexes, foreign key constraints, tables, sequences, views, functions, aggegates, procs, types.

+It doesn't delete schema names, but when setting up a new schema it checks if the schema name exists so it won't fail.